aidanbeck/advent-of-code/README.md

 - for each divisible number, split the id into segments of that number.
 - compare elements in each segment group.
 - if any segment group is a full match, the id is invalid.

+12/14/25
+I implemented the above steps and passed all tests.
+I got solution 43872163557 and... it's correct!
+I am surprised that my idIsInvalid() refactoring worked on the first attempt.
+It is extremely verbose with the added Part Two requirements and should probably be broken down into separate functions that can be tested in isolation.
+I also could find a way to use my new implementation to solve Part One instead of having a separator within the function that includes the original solution.
+I might look at other people's solutions to see where I can improve, but for now I will move on to the next puzzle.